-The absence of interference pattern when observation is made of the particles of the two-slit experiment can be explained by an exchange of momentum between a particle and the measuring element such that the two interacting intermediate modes before the momentum exchange reduce to the single cylindrical mode whose probability pattern is much more localised.
-Measurement is thus defined as an event where an exchange of momentum between the measured particle and the measuring agent takes place, leading to a wholesale and sudden change, but not collapse, of the wave function.
+The disappearance of interference pattern when observation is made of the point-like entities in the two-slit experiment can be explained by an exchange of momentum between such an entity and the measuring agent (e.g., in scattering) such that the existing wave function goes through a sudden wholesale transformation, not collapse, in order to maintain consistency with the new momentum.
+The probability density distribution of the new wave function corresponding to the new momentum is much more localised; hence the disappearance of the interference pattern.
+Measurement is thus defined as an event where an exchange of momentum between the measured point-like entity and the measuring agent takes place.
+Hence, the two proposed models are consistent with the observed impact of measurement on the interference pattern.